yehia67/documentation/blueprints/0.1/tangle-certification/architecture.md

 Issues a certificate by doing the following:

-- Locates the issuers details
+- Locate the issuers details
-- Increments their address index
+- Increment the issuer's latest address index
-- Generates a new address from the seed and addressIndex
+- Use the latest address index to generate a new address from the issuer's seed
-- Creates a transaction that contains the issuer’s ID (which in turn points to their public key), the template ID, the data from the payload, the signature from the payload
+- Create a MAM message that contains the issuer’s ID (which in turn points to their public key), the template ID, the data from the payload, the signature from the payload
-- Attaches the transaction to the Tangle and returns the transaction hash
+- Attach the transaction to the Tangle and return the transaction hash

 ```
 POST https://certification-system/certificate